I think we can all agree that money management can be pretty overwhelming, and the learning curve seems pretty steep at times.

 Instead of increasing your income by starting a side hustle, you could also increase your income by asking for a raise.
 However, when you approach your boss about this, don’t make it about you wanting more money!

-This might seem like drastic advice, but it’s really not when you think about.
+This might seem like drastic advice, but it’s really not when you think about it.
 Staying in a low-paying career for your entire working life will cost you an incredible amount of money over the course of your life.

-There are lots of companies out there who will pay you to take market research surveys online.
+There are lots of companies out there that will pay you to take market research surveys online.
 They’re free and easy to join and use.
-You aren’t going to get rich this way, but you can definitely make $100+ per month!
-My favorite survey company is Survey Junkie!
+You aren’t going to get rich this way, but you can definitely make $100+ per month.
+My favorite survey company is Survey Junkie.

 Most of us are carrying some sort of debt, whether it be student loans, credit cards, car loans, or other personal debt.

-There are plenty of people, including financial expert Dave Ramsey, who advise that you should never use a credit card.
+There are plenty of people in the personal finance community who advise that you should never use a credit card.

 And while I certainly don’t agree with such a broad generalization, it’s definitely important to proceed with caution when it comes to credit cards.